BAH or MHA: Qualifying Income for VA Loans in 2026

 The Bottom Line

 For mortgage qualification, BAH counts; MHA doesn’t.
-BAH is an ongoing, non-taxable housing allowance that lenders view as stable—and often gross up—boosting DTI and approval odds.
+BAH is an ongoing, non-taxable housing allowance that lenders view as stable, and often grossed up, boosting DTI and approval odds.
 MHA is an education-contingent stipend, so it fails the “likely to continue” test and shouldn’t be part of your qualifying income plan.
-Active-duty buyers should document base pay and allowances clearly; Veterans using the GI Bill should qualify on employment wages, disability benefits, or pensions.
+Active-duty buyers should document base pay (2026 pay tables) and allowances clearly; Veterans using the GI Bill should qualify on employment wages, disability benefits, or pensions.
 Price homes by a realistic payment corridor using stable income only, verify residual income, and keep documentation current.
-Getting this right prevents surprises, accelerates underwriting, and turns your benefit into keys—without leaning on income that won’t last.
+Getting this right prevents surprises, accelerates underwriting, and turns your benefit into keys, without leaning on income that won’t last.

 Frequently Asked Questions